 All studies using WIHSC data must be approved by the Washington University Institutional Review Board.
 Those who wish to use WIHSC data must have the objective of studying clinically important women and infant health issues related to maternal-fetal medicine, pregnancy or pediatric diseases.

-For more information about WIHSC, visit wrhr.wustl.edu/WIHSC.
+For more information about WIHSC, visit research.wustl.edu/core-facilities/wihsc/.